 The 40 inch TV was once as big as you could go (remember those days?), and although those times are far behind us with the advent of super-sized screens and home cinema, we think the humble 40 inch still has a lot to recommend itself.
 ALOT.

 So, if you're thinking about buying a new TV and don't know which size to choose, let us sway you with the benefits of the good old 40 inch.

 1. On a budget?
 Save £££s with a 40 inch TV

 Unlike their 55 inch, or 60 inch counterparts, 40 inch TVs still offer a decent-size screen, without the higher price tag.
-You'll be looking at a £300 to £700 price range, as opposed to £,1000 + in the 55 inch and upwards categories.
+You'll be looking at a £300 to £700 price range, as a general rule, as opposed to £,1000 + in the 55 inch and upwards categories.

 2. Small living room?
 A 40 inch is a great size